 Most Affordable Neighborhoods in Richmond, TX

-Some of the cheapest neighborhoods in Richmond are Pecan Grove, Waterside, and Grand Mission.
+Some of the cheapest neighborhoods in Richmond are Grand Mission, Waterside, and Pecan Grove.
 These neighborhoods offer some of the lowest rent prices in Richmond, making them ideal for renters on a budget.
-As of February 26, 2025, the average rent in Richmond is $1,346, which is 0.4% higher than last year.
+As of March 30, 2025, the average rent in Richmond is $1,334, which is 0.5% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent